pgrandne/Revolt/README.md

 Something is missing !
 A mass adoption is utopian with no easy/fun Web3 on-ramp.
 Revolte is using game approach and is a interactive story which capture the attention to hold users spelbound.

 ## Overview

-Revolte is based on a dystopian universe and very similar to an interactive comic.
+Revolte is based on a dystopian universe, similar to an interactive comic.
 The adventure is split in 3 chapters :
  1. Prelude : No relation with Web3.
 The aim is to introduce the story/universe and to grab audience's attention.
  2. At the end of the prelude, events from the story require a wallet installation.
 Wallet is mandatory for chapter 2.
 The narration of the story details how works a wallet and what are its benefits.
-This chapter introducs basic concepts and uses of a wallet: public/private key, gas, token, block explorer, NFTs, ...
+This chapter introduces basic concepts and uses of a wallet: public/private key, gas, token, block explorer, NFTs, ...
  3. At the end of chapter 2, a deposit/swap is required to start chapter 3.
-This section goes deeper in Web3 use : swap, deposit/borrow, layer 2, ...
+This section goes deeper in Web3 use : swap, deposit/borrow, bridge, layer 2, ...

 ## Story